Opinion | Republicans have given Joe Manchin the perfect reason to end the filibuster

 King will tell anyone who listens how important it is that the parties come together to solve problems.
 He has long warned that eliminating the filibuster would be a dangerous move.

-But King is now open to filibuster reform, for the sake of protecting democracy.
+But King is now open to filibuster reform — for the sake of protecting democracy.
 “I’ve concluded that democracy itself is more important than any Senate rule,” he now says.
 He favors some kind of rules change that would allow voting rights legislation to pass by simple majority.

-Tester, meanwhile, comes from a deep red state.
+Tester, meanwhile, comes from a deep-red state.
 He has defended the filibuster in the past.
 But after the Freedom to Vote Act fell to a GOP filibuster, he told reporters he was reconsidering a change to the rules.
 As Tester framed the choice: “In the end, it is going to come down to getting Republicans or restoring order.”

-Importantly, neither has much to gain politically from voting rights legislation.
+Importantly, neither Democrat has much to gain politically from voting rights legislation.
 It has become a polarized issue that is associated (unfairly) with the party’s liberal wing, which means they risk blowback from Republicans whose votes they need to be reelected.

 What’s more, this isn’t like an infrastructure bill allowing them to shower goodies on constituents.
-They take the position they do because they believe the right to vote is fundamental, and because the filibuster has become an affront to majority rule, in a way that, perversely, is allowing Republicans to continue entrenching minority rule.
+They take the position they do because they believe the right to vote is fundamental — and because the filibuster has become an affront to majority rule in a way that, perversely, is allowing Republicans to continue entrenching minority rule.

-Indeed, despite being from a deep red state, Tester alludes to this.
+Indeed, despite being from a deep-red state, Tester alludes to this.
 He points out that he would prefer a bipartisan solution, but that Republicans are already acting on voting rights — acting against voting rights, that is — and are doing so on a partisan basis themselves.
 He points out that the American people want the Senate to work, and want their rights protected.

 Manchin surely agrees with much of this.
-He agrees that a working Senate requires good faith bipartisanship, which Republicans have not shown.
+He agrees that a working Senate requires good-faith bipartisanship, which Republicans have not shown.
 He agrees the Senate should function, and that voting rights must be protected.
-Yet Republicans are not allowing the Senate to function, in a way that enables their state-level counterparts to continue shredding those rights.
+Yet Republicans are not allowing the Senate to function — in a way that enables their state-level counterparts to continue shredding those rights.

 As early as next week, Democrats will hold a vote on the John Lewis Voting Rights Advancement Act, which would restore preclearance protections for voting rules that the Supreme Court has repeatedly gutted.
 Republicans will filibuster that, too.